 This section demonstrates how to configure the

 oauth provider for authorizing users of your application using Google.
-You can find the complete runnable example here: auth-oauth-google.
+For the complete runnable example, see auth-oauth-google.

 Step 1: Create the HTTP client